phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 Example:

-We have a Person GraphQL Endpoint, that uses some service to get the person from where ever it's stored.
+We have a Person GraphQL Endpoint, that uses some service to get the person from where ever it is stored.

 The endpoint: